Harsha-vamshi/simple-chat/README.md

 # simple-chat
-A simple web chat between keypay and ios phone.
+A simple web chat between keypad and ios phone.